Luminary Series servo drives offer an alternative to OEMs, and a cost-competitive alternative to stepper control systems.

 - Optional: ISOCOMM1 – Factory communication interface for updating firmware and motor parameters

-The versatile Luminary drives, LD-330, LD-500 and the LD-101, are digitally controlled and will drive low cost servomotors up to 3000 watts.
+The versatile Luminary drives, LD-500 and the LD-101, are digitally controlled and will drive low cost servomotors up to 3000 watts.
 A standard analog input interface with encoder feedback provide the basic needs of a servomotor drive system.
 Input selectable velocity or torque mode provides real-time dynamic control.

 Optional adaptor cards can piggy-back onto the drive to provide various standard or custom digital control schemes.
 Currently the IIS drive network option card is available for multi-axis connectivity using the LMC-400 controller.